Last Updated on October 14, 2024 by Aaron von Frank

 Helpful

-Another excellent probiotic to use regularly, especially following a round of antibiotics.
-It’s also safe for dogs and cats.
-(Buy on Amazon)
+ProBios is an excellent probiotic to consider using regularly.
+Or use following a round of antibiotics to help reestablish GI flora.
+This product is also safe for dogs and cats.

 Helpful

-This is a rapid, rich nutritional supplement.
+Nutri-Drench is a rapid, rich nutritional supplement.
 We’ll use it if we have a sick bird and they need a quick vitamin pick-me-up, as you would take a botanical health tonic or elderberry syrup if you feel a cold coming on.
-(Buy on Amazon)

 1. Toxiban